cbigler/dashboard/src/components/dashboard-digest-management-modal/README.md

-# DashboardDispatchManagementModal
+# DashboardDigestManagementModal

-This component renders a modal that can be used to create a new dispatch or modify an existing dispatch for a dashboard.
+This component renders a modal that can be used to create a new digest or modify an existing digest for a dashboard.